SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <strong> Recovery Mode </strong>

 This Morning i got a {....} Shok.
-You know, i do crazy things my Terminal and Try and Hacking everything.
+You know, i do crazy things with my Terminal and Try and Hacking everything.
 So my History now.. i tried hack my HD!
 After a Error, i put the rights to the <code>(:denied)</code>.

 Spoken Words: Fuck! - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.
 I gotta Crazy soon after any Times to reboot my Machine!